 What we commonly refer to as “surrogacy” in America is often called “commercial surrogacy” abroad.
 Commercial surrogacy is not an option in many other countries.
 Some countries will only permit altruistic surrogacy agreements.

-Entering into an altruistic surrogacy with a known surrogate (i.e. family member, close friend) is a celebrated experience.
+Entering into an altruistic surrogacy with a known surrogate (i.e. a family member or close friend) is a celebrated experience.
 However, even when the surrogate in an altruistic agreement is a close relation, complications or unforeseen expenses may arise.

 Some online forums praise altruistic surrogacies and criticize commercial surrogacy agreements.
 Arguments are posted that accuse commercial surrogacy of using women’s wombs for profit, demoralizing the surrogates and sending “motherless” babies into the world.

 Most experienced gestational surrogates’ stories and testimonies prove the above mentioned criticisms are unfounded.
 Experienced gestational surrogates rave about the empowering act of selflessness they felt entering into the commercial gestational surrogacy agreement.
-A commercial gestational surrogacy also provides the intended parents a sense of involvement in the surrogacy, through agreed to terms in the surrogacy contract (i.e. if there is a certain diet they would like the surrogate to follow, anything they would like the surrogate to abstain from, etc.).
+A commercial gestational surrogacy agreement also provides the Intended Parents a sense of involvement in the surrogacy journey through agreed to terms in the surrogacy contract (i.e. if there is a certain diet they would like the surrogate to follow, anything they would like the surrogate to abstain from, etc.).

 Gestational surrogates in a commercial surrogacy agreement are also supported by the services the surrogacy agency provides throughout the experience.
 Part of the screening process helps perspective surrogates fully understand what will be expected of them to ensure this is truly what they want.
 A social worker and experienced surrogate advocate will help the gestational surrogate throughout the process, including post-delivery when it may be needed.